Manufacturing Engineers Career

 - Evaluates, develops, and suggests enhancements to vendor manufacturing methods, tooling, and equipment.

 - Applies statistical methods to estimate future manufacturing requirements and potential.

 - Confers with management, engineering, and other staff regarding manufacturing capabilities, production schedules, and to facilitate production.

-- Quality departments to propose the proper disposition of the non-conformity and corrective action plans.
+- Propose the proper disposition of the non-conformity and corrective action plans.

 Skills of Manufacturing Engineers

 Manufacturing and Production Engineers should possess following skills:

 - Must have strong analytical stills and be detail oriented.

 - They must work well in team situations.

 - An understanding of the manufacturing process.